 George Koustas – Scientific Director PhD, M Med Sc, BSc (hons)

 George joined the Agora Laboratory team in August 2017 as the Scientific Director.
-He has passion for delivering an excellent laboratory service within the context of our individualised, patient-focused treatment programs of care, which are central to the Agora’s philosophy.
+He has a passion for delivering an excellent laboratory service within the context of our individualised, patient-focused treatment programs of care, which are central to the Agora’s philosophy.
 He works very closely with both the Medical Director and Clinic Manager to ensure success is achieved in even the most challenging cases.
 He also recognises the importance of facilitating good communication between patients and our laboratory staff.
 He leads and mentors a team of experienced Clinical Embryologists and has an excellent track record in embryology research.
 George’s training in Clinical Embryology has been both in the UK and Sydney.
 Following his BSc (Hons) in Molecular Biology and Genetics at Liverpool John Moores University he was awarded a Masters in Assisted Reproductive Technology at the University of Nottingham.
 He went on to complete a PhD in Embryology whilst working as a Clinical Embryologist at the University of Nottingham and subsequently at the Westmead Fertility Centre at the University of Sydney.
-He most recent appointment before joining the Agora was as the Scientific Director of Cryos International where he directed six andrology Labs across Denmark, Spain and the USA.
+His most recent appointment before joining the Agora was as the Scientific Director of Cryos International where he directed six andrology labs across Denmark, Spain and the USA.
 His research interests include preimplantation embryo susceptibility to in vitro laboratory stress and ART and epigenetics and his research has been presented at National and International conferences.